wizzeh/openrouter_api/docs/Overview.md

 The OpenRouter API Client Library is designed to be a robust, modular, and type‑safe interface for interacting with the OpenRouter API.
 Its architecture uses a type‑state builder pattern to enforce proper configuration and resource initialization, ensuring that only a fully configured client can be used to make API calls.

-With the new structured outputs support, clients can now request responses that adhere to a specified JSON Schema, ensuring consistency and type‑safety across non‑interactive endpoints.
+With the new structured outputs support and provider preferences module, clients can now request responses that adhere to a specified JSON Schema and control routing behavior using strongly‑typed provider settings.
 Detailed error handling and the option to validate or fallback on unstructured output further enhance the robustness of the SDK.

 This document provides an overview of the directory structure, design decisions, and our phased implementation plan.
 As the project evolves, additional endpoints and features will be introduced following this modular and test‑driven design.

 ---

-The next steps to fully complete and polish the feature integration include:

-1. Documentation and README Updates
- • Update the SDK’s documentation to include details on how to configure tool calling (both in request payloads and response validation).
- • Add inline code comments and example usage in the docs to help consumers understand how to enable and use tool calling.

-2. Extended Error Handling and Logging
- • Enhance the error messages for tool calls by including additional context (e.g., the failed function name and arguments).
- • Integrate structured logging or tracing so that production logs include detailed information during tool call validation failures.

-3. Streaming Support (if applicable)
- • Evaluate whether tool calling responses need specialized handling in streaming mode.
- • If so, add support to parse and validate progressive tool call chunks.

-4. Additional Unit and Integration Tests
- • Write more tests to cover various edge cases, such as multiple tool calls in a single message, concurrent tool call responses, and fallback behavior when JSON Schema validation fails.
- • Also create tests where the SDK recovers gracefully if the response includes partly-invalid tool call data and returns a fallback (if the consumer opted for that behavior).

-5. Validate Structured Output with JSON Schema
- • Integrate and test asynchronous JSON Schema validation for structured outputs and tool call responses using the jsonschema crate.
- • Document the behavior if schema validation fails and fallback is enabled.

-6. Code Cleanup & Refactoring
- • Perform a review of the new changes and ensure consistency with existing code conventions and type‑state patterns.
- • Refactor any common response handling logic into a dedicated module if needed for clarity.

-7. Update CI/CD and Build Pipelines
- • Ensure that all new tests run successfully on your Continuous Integration pipeline.
- • Add any new linting rules related to the tool calling module to maintain code quality.